UP | HOME

 • Use --help for options/syntax

-• The above syntax starts a bi-directional bridge (e.g. topics from gazebo are published to ros and topics from ros are published to gazebo)
+• The second @ in the above syntax starts a bi-directional bridge (e.g. topics from gazebo are published to ROS and topics from ROS are published to Gazebo)

-• Sometimes uni-directional bridges are desired.
+• Sometimes uni-directional bridges are necessary.
 For example, we may want to receive tf frames from Gazebo without having all of ROS's Tf frames existing in the simulator.

 • Be careful about topic types: for example the ROS type of the /tf topic is TFMessage not TransformStamped